 Plan Your Move

-Once you have managed t sort out all the paperwork and visa requirements, you will need to get started planning your move.
-This means you should consider where you will be staying, what kind of student accommodation exists near the university, and what your costs of living will be by determining rent costs, grocery costs utility costs, entertainment costs, and other expenses.
+Once you have managed to sort out all the paperwork and VISA requirements, you will need to get started planning your move.
+This means you should consider where you will be staying, what kind of student accommodations exist near the university, and what your costs of living will be by determining rent costs, grocery costs, utility costs, entertainment costs, and other expenses.
 You will also need to consider things such as the most appropriate time to fly, as well as allowing yourself some time to settle in and explore your new home as a student.